YOUR RIGHTS AND RESPONSIBILITIES

 The Housing Rehabilitation and Home Ownership Programs comply with the lead-based paint regulations (24 CFR 570.608; 24 CFR 35) issued from the Department of Housing and Urban Development (HUD).
 The lead-based paint regulation will affect any home built prior to January 1, 1978.

-Provo City Redevelopment Agency is notifying all applicants of the hazards related to lead-based paint by providing a copy of the pamphlet, "Protect Your Family From Lead In Your Home," developed by the United States Environmental Protection Agency (EPA), United States Consumer Product Safety Commission (CPSC), and United State Department of Housing and Urban Development (HUD).
+The Provo City Housing Division is notifying all applicants of the hazards related to lead-based paint by providing a copy of the pamphlet, "Protect Your Family From Lead In Your Home," developed by the United States Environmental Protection Agency (EPA), United States Consumer Product Safety Commission (CPSC), and United State Department of Housing and Urban Development (HUD).

 LINKS TO HUD WEBSITES